raabuchanan/VIOS/README.md

 roscore
 ```

 Currently I have only tested on the [EuRoC Dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).
-Download one of the .bag files to any directoy and play it with:
+Download one of the .bag files to any directoy and in another terminal play it with:
 ```
 rosbag play <bag file name>.bag
 ```

-Run VIOS:
+Run VIOS in a third terminal:
 ```
 rosrun VIOS Stereo Vocabulary/ORBvoc.txt Settings/EuRoC.yaml true
 ```